glycerine/uart/README.md

 An ART tree is a sorted, key-value, in-memory dictionary.
 It maps arbitrary []byte keys to an `any` value.
-The ART tree provides both path compression (vertical compression) and variable sized inner nodes (horizontal compression) for space-efficient fanout.
+The ART tree is a trie, and provides both path compression
+(vertical compression) and variable sized inner nodes (horizontal compression) for space-efficient fanout.